sttp/Specification/Sections/DataPointStructure.md

 - The `seconds` field defines the whole seconds since 1/1/0001 with a range of 584 billion years, i.e., +/-292 billion years.
 - The `fraction` field is an instance of the `FractionFlags` enumeration that defines the fractional seconds for the timestamp with a resolution down to attoseconds.
 More specifically, the `fraction` field is broken up into 10-bit segments where each segment represents 1,000 units, 0 to 999, of fractional time - similar to a binary coded decimal.
 There are 10-bits for milliseconds, 10-bits for microseconds, 10-bits for nanoseconds, 10-bits for picoseconds, 10-bits for femtoseconds, and 10-bits for attoseconds.
 Bit 60 is used to indicate a leap-second is in progress; the remaining 3-bits, 61-63, are reserved.

-When using the raw encoding scheme, the timestamp value is only included in the `DataPoint.state` data when the `DataPointKey.flags` includes the `StateFlags.Timestamp` flag.
-When included, the `Timestamp` structure must be the first value serialized into the `DataPoint.state` data.

 > :information_source: The size of a `Timestamp` structure instance is 16-bytes, however, simple encoding techniques make it so that unused and repeating sections of time can be compressed out of the data point `state` so that it consumes much less space.

-## Data Point Time Quality Flags
+### Data Point Time Quality Flags

-Data points can also include a `TimestampFlags` structure in the serialized state data, defined below, that describes both the timestamp quality, defined with the `TimeQuality` enumeration value, as well as an indication of if a timestamp was not measured with an accurate time source.
+Data points can also include a `TimeQualityFlags` structure in the serialized state data, defined below, that describes both the timestamp quality, defined with the `TimeQuality` enumeration value, as well as an indication of if a timestamp was not measured with an accurate time source.

 The time quality detail is included for devices that have access to a GPS or UTC time synchronization source, e.g., from an IRIG timecode signal.
-For timestamps that are acquired without an accurate time source, e.g., using the local system clock, the `TimeQuality` value should be set to `Locked` and the `TimestampFlags.NoAccurateTimeSource` should be set.
+For timestamps that are acquired without an accurate time source, e.g., using the local system clock, the `TimeQuality` value should be set to `Locked` and the `TimeQualityFlags.NoAccurateTimeSource` should be set.

-When using the raw encoding scheme, the time quality flags are only included in the `DataPoint.state` data when the `DataPointKey.flags` includes the `StateFlags.TimeQuality` flag.
-The `TimeQualityFlags` must be serialized into the `DataPoint.state` data in big-endian order following any defined timestamp.
-If no timestamp is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` defines `Timestamp` as `0`, then the `TimeQualityFlags` should not be serialized into the `DataPoint.state` data.

 ```C
 enum {